Dresovense/orange3-textable/docs/doc/widgets/convert.rst

 been applied to the data, see `Advanced interface`_ below), the **Convert** widget emits data on three distinct output channels:

-* The default output channel (*Orange Table*) emits data converted to standard *Table* format of Orange Canvas; it will typically be used for passing them to built-in Orange Canvas table processing widgets.
+- The default output channel (*Orange Table*) emits data converted to standard *Table* format of Orange Canvas; it will typically be used for passing them to built-in Orange Canvas table processing widgets.

-* The *Textable Table* channel outputs a table in the internal format of Orange Textable (usually after applying some set of transforms); it can then be sent to another instance of **Convert** (in cases where it is useful to apply transforms in distinct steps) or to an instance of the built-in **Python script** widget of Orange Canvas, for accessing the content of the table in a programmatic fashion.
+- The *Textable Table* channel outputs a table in the internal format of Orange Textable (usually after applying some set of transforms); it can then be sent to another instance of **Convert** (in cases where it is useful to apply transforms in distinct steps) or to an instance of the built-in **Python script** widget of Orange Canvas, for accessing the content of the table in a programmatic fashion.

-* The *Segmentation* channel emits a segmentation with a single segment enclosing a version of the (possibly transformed) table in tab-delimited text format (in utf-8 encoding), which is suitable for further textual processing using Orange Textable widgets such as :ref:`Recode` or :ref:`Segment` for instance.
+- The *Segmentation* channel emits a segmentation with a single segment enclosing a version of the (possibly transformed) table in tab-delimited text format (in utf-8 encoding), which is suitable for further textual processing using Orange Textable widgets such as :doc:`Recode <recode>` or :doc:`Segment <segment>` for instance.

 Basic interface